 The value of all your possessions, including the home you live in and your buy-to-let properties, are all potentially subject to Inheritance Tax (IHT) on your death.
-There are exemptions for gifts made more than seven years before you die, amounts left to your spouse/civil partner or to charities, and the value of your estate falling within your nil rate band.
+There are exemptions for gifts made more than seven years before you die, amounts left to your spouse/civil partner or to charities, and the value of your estate which falls within your nil rate band.

-This nil rate band is set at \pounds 325,000, but any unused nil rate band may be passed on to your spouse/civil partner.
-From April 2017 there will also be a property-related nil rate band of \pounds 100,000 per person that can be set against a property that has been your home.
+This nil rate band is set at £325,000, but any unused nil rate band may be inherited by your spouse/civil partner.
+There is an additional residential nil rate band of £100,000 per person (increasing to £125,000 from 6 April 2018) that can be deducted if you leave the value of your home to one or more of your direct descendants.
 It's essential to have a well drafted Will to take full advantage of the IHT exemptions available on death.